Thursday, January 16, 2025

-Taiwan is the source of ancestors of most Polynesians, spreading east across the Pacific as far as Rapa Nui (Easter Island).
+Most polynesians originated on Taiwan, spreading east across the Pacific as far as Rapa Nui (Easter Island).
 The island was named Ilha Formosa (Beautiful Island in Portuguese) by Europeans, with the Dutch establishing a trading port on southern Taiwan in 1634.
 The Chinese Qing dynasty took control of the island in 1682, making the island a province of China in 1885.
 The Japanese gained the island in 1895.

 In 1949, the Chinese nationalists fled the mainland to Taiwan, expecting to return soon to reconquer the mainland from the Communists.
 While nominally claiming to be the legitimate government of all China (1), Taiwan is effectively an independent country, although the government cannot say that.
 Leading the Nationalist Kuomintang Party into exile was Chiang Kai-shek (2), Taiwan's dictator for 30 years until his death in 1975 (3).

 The Changing of the guard at Chiang's memorial happens hourly and was a stop on a bicycle tour.
-The tour guide, Mike (4), presented a rather balanced portrayal of Chiang, whose reputation has been rehabilitation on the mainland as someone trying to undo the concessions granted to foreign powers through the end of the Qing Dunasty in 1912.
+The tour guide, Mike (4), presented a rather balanced portrayal of Chiang, whose reputation has been rehabilitation on the mainland as someone trying to undo the concessions granted to foreign powers through the end of the Qing Dynasty in 1912.
 Taiwanese descended from those on the island before the Chinese exile influx in 1949 are less enthusiastic.

 Stopping for a snack (5), I chatted with 3 guys from the University of Texas.
 "Hasn't school started yet?"
 I asked.
 "Yes, but its syllabus week, so we're not missing anything."
 Two young women from Australia (one working in public accounting) rounded our the group.
 We poked into temples and by a street market to finish the tour.